 I have a suggestion…

-Pictured above is my Origin from Code and Quill.
+Pictured above is the Origin by Code and Quill.
 It’s a $25 hardbound notebook and it doesn’t have a built-in ribbon marker.

 Here’s my solution…